-The Domestic Violence Defense Attorneys at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Westfield Center, Ohio.
+The Domestic Violence Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Westfield Center, Ohio.
 By limiting the number of clients we serve, Stiefvater Law can dedicate the time and resources needed to successfully defend your Westfield Center domestic violence charge.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in Westfield Center, or anywhere in Ohio, has serious penalties.
 Domestic violence can be a misdemeanor or a felony.
 A conviction for domestic violence cannot be expunged.
 Subsequent domestic violence convictions have increased penalties.
 Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
 For example, conviction of a:

 Fourth Degree Felony Domestic Violence

 6 to 18 months in prison and fine up to $5,000.